excellalabs/docker-workshop-2/README-Training-Plan.md

     - Working with Deployments and rolling updates and rollbacks
     - Jobs and CronJobs
     - Using Labels, Selectors, Annotations
-* [ ] Services & Networking - using Services objects nad NetworkPolicies
+* [ ] Services & Networking - using Services objects and NetworkPolicies
 * [ ] State Persistence - PersistentVolumeClaims

 ## Hands-on